What is Anti-Counterfeiting Packaging?

 Serialisation is an anti-counterfeiting method used to distinguish the real from the fake – and it’s one of the easiest tools to implement.

 Products are given unique serial numbers that allow them to be traced all the way from the manufacturer to the patient.
 These numbers are typically shown on the packaging labels as barcodes.
-This number contains a host of information about that particular product, this includes:
+This number contains a host of information about that particular product, including:

 • Product origin